hund-studio/mdgen/docs/readme.md

 ### Quick Start (No Installation Required)

 The easiest way to run the tool is via `npx`.
-This ensures you are always using the latest beta features without a permanent installation:
+This ensures you are always using the latest features without a permanent installation:

 ```bash
 npx @hund.studio/mdgen [options]